bygri/bygri.github.io/_posts/2018-01-24-vapor-2-with-docker.markdown

 ---
 [Vapor][vapor-home] is a development framework for servers written in Swift (often known as server-side Swift).
 In this tutorial, I'll be using the latest release of Vapor 2, which is 2.4.3, and Swift 4.0.3.

 [Docker][docker-home] is a comprehensive yet simple containerisation system.
 In addition to the performance benefits from using light-weight containers instead of heavy-weight VMs, a key benefit to containerisation is that you can easily run the same container in development as you will in production.
-I'll be using Docker Community Edition, version 17.12.0 on MacOS.
+I'll be using Docker Community Edition, version 17.12.0 on macOS.

 There's two particular reasons to use Docker with server-side Swift.